AsBuiltReport/AsBuiltReport.Fortinet.FortiGate/README.md

 ❗ If you are unable to install .NET Core, you must set `ShowCoverPageImage` to `False` in the report JSON configuration file.
 ### :closed_lock_with_key: Required Privileges
-You need to have an account (user/password) with only Read Only on the Fortigate
+You need to have an account (user/password) with only Read Only on the FortiGate

 The use of an API Token in not currently supported.